ifurusato/mros/itsybitsy-rp2040/README.md

 additional support for setting the color of the NeoPixel on the Adafruit Itsy Bitsy RP2040.

-The messages received may be up to 32 ASCII characters in length, with a single byte as a return code.
+Messages may be up to 32 ASCII characters in length, with a single byte as a return code.

 The send.py file is a demo I2C master for the I2CDriver, e.g.: